Careers EDUCATION, INFORMATION, advice and guidance (ciaeg)

 For academic qualifications:

 At post 16, students are given extensive advice regarding applications to university, apprenticeships and other options post 18.
 Outreach colleagues from local universities run sessions on how to write personal statements and the College has a subscription to Unifrog (www.unifrog.org.uk) which provides impartial advice regarding universities and apprenticeships.
 All students are interviewed to discuss their plans post 18 and given appropriate guidance.
 In the sixth form, tutors act as academic mentors, tracking progress and post 18 applications.

-In addition the college organises a careers convention which attracts many local employers as well as some from further afield and some local universities and FE institutions.
+In addition the college organises a careers fair which attracts many local employers as well as some from further afield and some local universities and FE institutions.
 We also work closely with the Skills Service.